Joseph Rudolph Grimes

-Joseph Rudolph Grimes (October 31, 1923 – September 7, 2007) was a leading twentieth century Liberian and African statesman.
+Joseph Rudolph Grimes (October 31, 1923 – September 7, 2007) was a Liberian statesman.
 A trained lawyer, he served as Secretary of State from 1960 to 1972.

 Early life

 Grimes was born on October 31, 1923, to Louis Arthur Grimes and Victoria Grimes.
 He was educated at the College of West Africa (now Methodist University of Liberia) before graduating from Liberia College (now University of Liberia) with a Bachelor of Arts degree.
 Grimes then attended Harvard Law School in the United States where he earned a law degree, followed by a master's degree from Columbia University in New York City in international affairs.

 Career

 Following his education in America, he returned to Liberia where he founded the Louis Arthur Grimes School of Law at the now University of Liberia.
 Named after his father, the younger Grimes served as the first dean starting in 1951.

-In 1958, he was appointed as the Acting Secretary of State of Liberia.
-In 1960, he was appointed Secretary of State (foreign minister) by President William Tubman.
+In 1958, he was appointed the Acting Secretary of State of Liberia.
+In 1960, he was appointed Secretary of State by President William Tubman.
 Serving until 1971, he is the longest serving foreign minister in Liberian history.
 He was preceded by Momolu Dukuly and was succeeded by Rocheforte Lafayette Weeks.